Pi-Squared-Inc/vsl-sdk/docs/api/rpc.md

 [Subscription](https://geth.ethereum.org/docs/rpc/pubsub) to the claim verification requests for a receiver

-- input: the address for which claim requests are tracked
+- Input: the (Ethereum-style) address of the account for which settled claims are tracked
 - yields: a stream of timestamped signed [SubmittedClaim](#submittedclaim)s for the given address

 **Parameters**: